-The SCR for life underwriting risk decreased mainly due to a decrease of the longevity risk due to a new longevity reinsurance contract and a decrease of lapse risk due to the application of an interest rate curve more in line with the interest rate curve to be used for surrender values as included in the contracts.
-These decreases are partly offset by increases of life expense risk due to the rise of inflation expectations and of mortality risk and life catastrophe risk due to lower interest rates.
+The SCR for life underwriting risk decreased mainly due to a decrease of the longevity risk due to a new longevity reinsurance contract and a decrease of mortality and lapse risk due to portfolio developments.
+These decreases are partly offset by increases of life expense risk due to the rise of inflation expectations.

-The SCR for life underwriting risk decreased mainly due to a decrease of the longevity risk due to a new longevity reinsurance contract and a decrease of lapse risk due to the application of an interest rate curve more in line with the interest rate curve to be used for surrender values as included in the contracts.
-These decreases are partly offset by increases of life expense risk due to the rise of inflation expectations and of mortality risk and life catastrophe risk due to lower interest rates.
+The SCR for life underwriting risk decreased mainly due to a decrease of the longevity risk due to a new longevity reinsurance contract and a decrease of mortality and lapse risk due to portfolio developments.
+These decreases are partly offset by increases of life expense risk due to the rise of inflation expectations.